Time-Domain Moment Matching for Second-Order Systems [Extended Version]: Preliminaries

-\begin{pro} \cite{astolfi-TAC2010} The moments of system (\ref{system}) at the interpolation points $\{s_{1},s_{2},...,s_{\ell}\}=\sigma(S)$ are in one-to-one relation\footnote{By one-to-one relation between a set of moments and the elements of a matrix, we mean that the moments are uniquely determined by the elements of the matrix.} with the elements of the matrix $C\Pi$. \end{pro}
+\begin{pro} \cite{astolfi-TAC2010} The moments of system (\ref{system}) at the interpolation points $\{s_{1},s_{2},...,s_{\nu}\}=\sigma(S)$, such that $\sigma(S)\cap\sigma(A)=\emptyset$, are in one-to-one relation\footnote{By a one-to-one relation between a set of moments and the elements of a matrix, we mean that, for a fixed realization of the signal generator, the moments are uniquely determined by the elements of the matrix, and vice versa.
+Under a similarity transformation of the signal generator, the representing matrix changes accordingly, while the corresponding moments remain invariant.} with the elements of the matrix $C\Pi$. \end{pro}

-The following proposition gives necessary and sufficient conditions for a low-order system to achieve moment matching.
+The following proposition gives necessary and sufficient conditions for a $\nu$-order system to achieve moment matching.

 \begin{pro} \cite{astolfi-TAC2010} Consider the LTI system